Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 · selection Choose the best for :- clarity, taste, scent, colour, and have enough for 3 jars minimum.

 · grading Use a grading glass to be sure which class to enter.
 The two grading glasses show the boundaries between light and medium and between medium and dark.
+Be careful because there is more than one make of grading glass and arguments about which to use and whether honey is light or medium, medium or dark, are common.

 · jar selection.
 Jars must be truly matching (same maker and type - look on the bottom), though the mould numbers on the bases no longer matter, and must be the correct type as specified in the schedule (usually standard 1lb squat with gold lacquered lids).